 This truly is the BEST healthy granola recipe!
-It’s quick and easy to make, it’s naturally sweetened with (just a little!) maple syrup, and so flavorful and delicious.
-See below for ideas on how to customize your granola too!
+It’s quick and easy to make, it’s naturally sweetened with (just a little) maple syrup, and so flavorful and delicious.
+See above for more ideas on how to customize your granola too.

 - 4 cups old-fashioned oats*

-- 1 cup slivered almonds (or your preferred nuts)
+- 1 cup slivered almonds (or your preferred kind of nuts/seeds)

 - 1/4 cup chia seeds (optional)

 - 1/2 cup melted coconut oil